Call or Text us: (954) 281-7386

 • Follow the behavior intervention plans exactly as written

-Treatment fidelity builds trust with supervising BCBAs and improves measurable outcomes.
+Treatment fidelity builds trust with supervising BCBAs and supports consistent program implementation.
 Preparation before the session starts is a professional habit that separates average from exceptional providers.

 Elevate Your Data Collection

 Data accuracy directly impacts clinical decisions.
-If your data is inconsistent or delayed, treatment adjustments may be ineffective.
+If data is inconsistent or delayed, it may be more difficult for supervisors to evaluate whether adjustments are needed.

 To improve performance: